DevShree-31/netflix-gpt/README.md

   - Registered TMDB API & Created an API access token
   - Get Data from TMDB API by making a call for now Playing movies
   - Created custom hook for nowPlaying Movies and TrailerVideos
+  - Compeleted Secondary Container to display movieList
+  - Added popular movies in movies store
+  - Created a custom hook for popularMovies
+  -
 # Features
 - Login/Signup
   - signin/SignUp form